peppapig450/FashionCrawler/README.md

 ## Introduction

-This project aims to provide a convenient and unified interface for scraping product listings and related data from various online shopping platforms.
+This project aims to provide a convenient interface to scraping product listings and related data from various online shopping platforms.

 This originated from my AP Computer Science Principles project which was just a Grailed scraper, and I wished to expand it to more sites so I created this.
 The original is [here](https://github.com/peppapig450/final-create-task-scraping).